Gauge73/mwgcs-logpuller-pub/Readme.md

+# Changes in this fork

+I was handed this script by a colleague who couldn't get it to run on Python3.
+It appeared to be written for Python2.
+I did some minor changes and added a requirements.txt file.
+Run the following command to import the required modules:

+> pip install -r requirements.txt

 # McAfee Web Gateway Cloud Services (WGCS) Logpuller Script

 Script to get McAfee Web Gateway Cloud Service logs from McAfee SaaS-API.
 Logs are downloaded to ```'OutputLog.$NowUnixEpoch$.csv'``` and can be forwarded to a remote syslog host or SIEM when ```syslogEnable``` is set to ```'True'```.